Banner_Summer_School_6.png

 kianpour.jpg

-Title: The necessities and challenges of cybersecurity regulations
+Title: The necessities and challenges of cybersecurity regulations - SLIDES

 Abstract: This lecture focuses on the role of cybersecurity regulations, their benefits, challenges, and finding the right balance.
 It starts by explaining why regulations are important for protecting data and national security, using examples of laws and breaches to show their impact.
 The next section highlights the downsides, like high compliance costs and how strict rules can slow down innovation and make it hard for companies to decide how much to invest in cybersecurity.
 Finally, it discusses ways to achieve a balance, suggesting flexible, risk-based regulation, collaboration between the public and private sectors, and using new technologies to meet security needs without hampering innovation.
 The goal is to help understand the complex relationship between cybersecurity laws and the protection they offer versus the constraints they impose, offering ideas for creating effective regulations that safeguard against threats while supporting growth and innovation.